menacit/virt_base_course/11-qubes_demo.md

 ![bg right:30%](images/11-red_panda.jpg)

 <!--
-- Bromium is a solution that tries to introduce micro-virtualisation for applications on Windows.
-They got bought by HP a few years ago and they may have ruined it, but could be worth checking out

 - Even if you don't use Qubes you can still have a snapshot'ed VM that can be considered disposable

 - Why not do your web browsing in a VM that can be nuked and paved every day?